Northwest Herald

 The Northwest Herald is a daily tabloid newspaper published in Crystal Lake, Illinois.
 The paper serves the northwest suburbs of Chicago, including all of McHenry County and northern Kane County.
 Its main competition is the Daily Herald.

 The Northwest Herald is the flagship title of Shaw Media, whose corporate headquarters are shared with the paper's offices.
-It is part of the Shaw Local News Network.

 History

 Shaw Newspapers first entered McHenry County in 1948, when it bought the Woodstock Sentinel.
-It bought several more McHenry County outlets over the nest three decades.
+It bought several more McHenry County outlets over the next three decades.